 Before blazing that trail, however, some preparation is needed.
 So if you’re in the midst of planning your trip and find yourself wondering what to pack for Torres del Paine, then we have you covered!

 Read on to make sure you have everything you need and are ready to go!
 As with any destination, to properly pack for any trip, you must first research the weather and terrain.
 Torres del Paine is tricky because it is as unpredictable as it is stunning.

 The Torres del Paine National Park opens up for trekking in late spring, summer and early fall.
 During these seasons, be prepared for dramatic climate changes; one day you might experience warm and beautiful sunshine, significant temperature drops, extremely strong winds, heavy rain, storms, snow, you name it.
 Although it is unlikely that the temps will drop below freezing, it’s very important to have clothes suitable for all seasons – so be sure to practice the art of layering!

 Of course you’ll need comfortable, waterproof, good-quality trekking boots with durable soles.
 Pro tip: make sure your boots are not brand new and if they are, break them in before the trek as much as you possibly can!
 Another tip: try to pack lightly, and within your backpack, organize your clothes and gear with plastic/waterproof bags.
 So take a look at our checklist below to get you started and feel free to let us know if we left anything off the list!

-What to Pack for Torres del Paine – The Ultimate Checklist:
+What to Pack for Torres del Paine – The Ultimate Checklist (or watch this video!)

 - Trekking Backpack (big enough to fit everything)